matts-dev/Space_Battle_Arcade/README.md

 The `GameData` folder will need to be placed wherever your .exe is located.
 If debugging with visual studio, the `GameData` folder will not be in the release folder or debug folder, rather it will be in a path something like this `Space_Battle_Arcade\Space_Battle_Arcade\Space_Battle_Arcade\GameData`.
 You'll need to copy any changes you amke here to your Relase and Debug folders if you want to run the .exe standalone while devloping a mod.
 I recommend building mods while running the game through visual studio, that way you will know the cause of any crashes you may encounter.
 Check out the dev blog for videos specifically on modding as they may provide some help in understanding how this works. https://www.youtube.com/playlist?list=PL22CMuqloY0qiYlv1Lm_QtfwuFz9OB0NE For the most part, modding is done within the model editor, which lets you set up models, collision, teams, projectiles, etc. And the level editor, used to layout levels in a campaign.

+# note

+I"ve not chosen on a license yet, but know that this game is not a commerical project, and you can not sell it.